 The proposed bill allows Dominion to deploy an unproven technology, electric school bus batteries used to support the electric grid, and collect the costs from ratepayers.
 The bill, SB1380 (Lucas), specifies that these school buses connected to the grid are in the public interest, and therefore ratepayers must pay for them, including the guaranteed profit for the utility.
 Also of concern is that the bill does not ensure that the buses will always be available when the schools need them for transporting kids.

-While vehicle-to-grid technology is not new, it has never been deployed at this scale to support a utility’s electric grid.
+While having an ev bus is not new, it has never been deployed at this scale to support a utility’s electric grid.
 SB1380 will allow Dominion to charge ratepayers hundreds of millions of dollars for this unproven technology, without a thorough State Corporation Commission evaluation.

 The environmental community supports battery storage as a key part of the transition to renewable energy, and adding battery storage to the grid is needed for utilities to meet storage targets of 250MW by 2025 and 1200MW by 2030.
 However, the vehicle-to-grid technology that enables electric buses to support the electrical grid has never been implemented at this scale.
 Dominion has begun a pilot program, but it is in its infancy.